 I originally wrote this article in March 2020, when COVID started to hit so many people started working from home, and students started learning from home.
-It was the start of a global pandemic I never thought I would see.
+It was the start of a global pandemic I never thought I would see in my life.
 This created cybersecurity issues that needed to be considered even as organizations grappled with how to simply do business.
-Two years later, the pandemic continues, remote work remains prevalent, and will in the future.
+Two years later, the pandemic continues, remote work remains prevalent, and will remain so in the future.

 The premise of my first book holds true